The case for pumped hydro in the UK energy mix is put in this paper recently released by the University of Strathclyde, Glasgow.

 Here is an outline of some the projects we are working on:

-An off-river pumped hydro project located in Queensland of nameplate capacity 600MW and 20 hours storage.
+An off-river pumped hydro project of nameplate capacity 600MW and 20 hours storage.
 The power station is close to a 275kV transmission line.
 The project is in a high rainfall area adjacent to an intermittent but reliable creek.
 The project is close to announced solar projects.
 The head is relatively high at over 400m.
 Socially, the site is close to regional towns that are affected by under-employment of the skilled construction and operations labour force.

 Located close to wind and solar farms in Queensland, this project has a nameplate capacity of 300MW and 33 hours storage.
 The power station is close to a 275kV high voltage transmission line.
 At over 300m head, this project falls in the midrange for head and its environmental risk is low.
 It is in an area of engaged local farmers with an appetite for renewable energy projects.